 USB 2.0 Jump/Flash Drive or USB powered portable hard drive

 While students can use their print credits to print to college provided printers, many prefer the convenience of personal printer.
 Printer type is a matter of personal preference.
+Note: Wireless printing to personal printers does not function on our network.

 Installing Key Server